 Structure of Japanese Addresses

-Addresses in Japan follow a hierarchy from the largest to the smallest, starting with the prefecture and ending with the building number.
+Addresses in Japan follow a hierarchy from the largest to the smallest, starting from the prefecture and ending with the building number.
 A typical Japanese address can be represented as follows:

 Prefecture (都道府県) → City/District (市・区・町) → Area/Smaller District (丁目) → Block (番) → Building Number (号)